Stewed Beans (Canned Beans)

-I posted on facebook that I was going to make this recipe using a can of beans and asked for suggestions… I received many tricks to make canned beans taste good.
-Just like my cyberfriend, Adalgisa, I also like to add Dominican pumpkin (auyama) and coriander to add flavor and texture to the stew.
-To read what our good friends shared on Facebook: Click Here.
+I posted on Facebook that I was going to make this recipe using a can of beans and asked for suggestions… I received many tricks to make canned beans taste good.
+Just like my cyberfriend, Adalgisa, I also like to add Dominican pumpkin (auyama) also known as Calabasa or West Indian pumpkin, and coriander to add flavor and texture to the stew.
+To read what our good friends shared on Facebook: Here

-My recipe and notes on how I prepare this stew using fresh or dried beans can be found in my Dominican recipe eBook, How to Cook Dominican Style.
+My recipe and notes on how I prepare Stewed Beans using fresh or dried beans can be found in my Dominican recipe eBook, How to Cook Dominican Style.

 Stewed beans